Jake Steinfeld: Writing

 Steinfeld is a New York Times and Wall Street Journal best-selling author.
 He has written and co-authored books including Body by Jake (1984); Don't Quit; Get Strong!
 Body by Jake's Guide to Building Confidence, Muscles and a Great Future for Teenage Guys (2002); I've Seen a Lot of Famous People Naked and They've Got Nothing on You!
 (2005); and Take A Shot!, A Remarkable Story of Perseverance, Friendship, and a Really Crazy Adventure (2012).

 Personal life

-Steinfeld is married to Tracy and they have four children.
+Steinfeld is married; he and his wife, Tracy, have four children.
 He is the uncle of actress/singer Hailee Steinfeld.